 - Agent: Jean Diamond

 Gillian Lynne’s career started dancing the Swan Queen on the stage of the People's Palace in the Mile End Road aged 16, since then she has worked with many of the greatest names in the entertainment industry: from Errol Flynn to Barbara Streisand, from the Royal Opera House to The Muppet Show series.

 Gillian's productions have won numerous global awards including four Olivier Awards, one for the RSC's The Comedy of Errors, a Golden Rose of Montreux for The Muppet Show, the Samuel G Engel international television drama award for her TV production of Le Morte d'Arthur and a BAFTA for A Simple Man, both for the BBC.
 In 1989 Gillian was the subject of This Is Your Life.
 Additionally, Cats has brought her the Austrian Silver Order of Merit, the French Molière Award and a specially created category of Olivier Award to recognise outstanding achievement in dance.
-Gillian and has been presented with the George Abbott Award in America, the Queen Elizabeth II Coronation Award by the Royal Academy of Dance and in1997, Gillian was honoured with CBE in 1997 and made DBE in the 2014 New Years Honours List for her services to Dance and Musical Theatre, the first woman to be honoured in this way.
+Gillian has been presented with the George Abbott Award in America, the Queen Elizabeth II Coronation Award by the Royal Academy of Dance and in1997, Gillian was honoured with CBE in 1997 and made DBE in the 2014 New Years Honours List for her services to Dance and Musical Theatre, the first woman to be honoured in this way.